Skip to content

 Facebook is another medium that yachts use to post jobs.
 To keep up to date is it worth joining a couple of the Superyacht Facebook groups.
 Yacht crew jobs and Palma yacht group are two examples.

-Amelia, who trained with Flying Fish in 2020, gave some good advice:
+Amelia, who trained with Flying Fish, gave some good advice:

 “Sign up to a few good recruitment companies, make sure you interview with the recruiter first rather than using Facebook.
 Second, when you have your interview, make sure you ask questions about the yacht.
 This is because you are not only finding a job but a home and family too, so ask as many questions as possible to make sure it’s the right yacht for you.”